 The bag is not resealable.
-Be sure to have a container to store your hemp seeds to prevent them from going bad.
+Be sure to have a container to store them in to prevent them from going bad.

-We were impressed with the quality packaging provided by Manitoba Harvest – no moisture sneaks into the bag.
-These seeds last a long time in the fridge as well.
+We were impressed with the quality packaging provided by Manitoba Harvest—no moisture sneaks into the bag.
+These last a long time in the fridge as well.
 The flavor is on point with many of the more expensive options on the market.

-If blending into smoothies, some of the lower-end blenders leave pieces of seed in your drink.
+If blending into smoothies, some lower-end blenders may leave noticeable pieces in your drink.

-We found the typical nutty flavor that comes with hemp seeds to be prominent in this brand.
-Unlike other hemp seeds, there was no sour aftertaste with Bob's Red Mill.
+We found the typical nutty flavor to be prominent in this brand.
+Unlike others, there was no sour aftertaste with Bob's Red Mill.
 The flavor pairs wonderfully with Greek yogurt.

-The package is quite small (8 oz.).
-If you know you like hemp seeds, a larger bag that will last longer might be the way to go.
+The package is quite small (8 oz).
+If you know you like them, a larger bag that will last longer might be the way to go.

 There were a few hulls left in the bag.

-We love the mild yet nutty taste of these organic seeds that allows them to blend perfectly into smoothies or makes a nice addition to salads.
-Seeds are raw and packed with protein.
+We love the mild yet nutty taste that allows them to blend perfectly into smoothies or makes a nice addition to salads.
+Raw and packed with protein.
 Manufactured by a trusted brand.